 Karon N. Fowler represents clients in intellectual property disputes, including patent, trademark, copyright, and trade secret litigation.
 Karon represents clients in US district courts, appellate courts, arbitration, and before the US International Trade Commission.
 She also contributes to AIA post-grant proceedings before the US Patent and Trademark Office.
 Karon has experience in all stages of a case’s lifecycle, including pleadings, fact and expert discovery, motion practice, claim construction, trial practice, and appeals.
+Karon is admitted in California only, and her practice is supervised by Illinois Bar members.

 Before joining Morgan Lewis, Karon served as law clerk for Judge Eduardo C. Robreno of the US District Court of the Eastern District of Pennsylvania.